-The Port has completed the installation of two solar arrays on Port properties — a pilot project on a net shed at Fishermen’s Terminal — and most recently the rooftop of Pier 69, the Port headquarters.
+The Port has completed the installation of four solar arrays on Port properties — a pilot project on a net shed at Fishermen’s Terminal, the rooftop of Pier 69, the Port headquarters — and most recently two arrays at Shilshole Bay Marina.
 These projects demonstrate the Port’s commitment to developing renewable energy sources and another step towards achieving the Port’s Century Agenda Goal to meet all increased energy needs through conservation and renewable sources.
 These projects are moving the Port closer to its goal to reduce greenhouse gas emissions 15 percent by 2020, 50 percent by 2030, and be carbon neutral or negative by 2050 compared with 2005.

 The Port believes that energy efficiency and renewable energy are critical components for reducing our air emissions footprint and decreasing operational costs.
 Solar energy is an emerging technology, which serves as a greenhouse gas reduction strategy.

 The solar projects utilize monocrystalline PV panels built in Washington state.
 The Port contracted with local firms to design and install the solar arrays, an investment in the local community and the economy.

 - Using solar power instead of fossil fuels helps to reduce the carbon dioxide emissions and other pollutants in our atmosphere, which contribute to childhood asthma and other health and environmental problems

 - Solar power is a renewable resource, can be utilized anywhere in the world, and is available every day.
 It comes from a natural source that is constantly replenished.